Nzuri-Codebase/docs-site/docs/Decentralize/honda.md

 * Ask Dave

 ## Ask Dave
-The first step before using the Ask Dave automation is to ensure that your data files are compressed as a ZIP file following the following folder structure `data-folder/month/file.xlsx>`.
+The first step before using the Ask Dave automation is to ensure that your data files are in a compressed folder with files whose original folder structure is `data-folder/month/file.xlsx>`.
+After the folder is compressed, the folder structure should look something like `data-folder.zip/data-folder/month/file.xlsx`.
+Before compressing, ensure that all the necessary files are available and stored correctly for every month.
 The backend logic will handle the computation of the Ask Dave summary, allowing the user to see summary plots and download the summary file as an xlsx (excel) file.
-The logic of how the calculations are made can be explained by the pseudocode:
+The backend logic can be explained by the following pseudocode:

 ```python
 # Iterate over each month's file